 Where to stay, what to do in Sonoma

-We seek out small, boutique properties when we can, and based on TripAdvisor reviews, we picked the Cottage Inn and Spa as our base (see dedicated blog).
-Our only regret is we did not stay longer and truly enjoy this property.
+We seek out small, boutique properties as much as possible, and picked the Cottage Inn and Spa as our base, based on TripAdvisor reviews.
+Our only regret is that we did not stay longer and fully enjoy all that this property has to offer.
 We plan to visit again and remedy that.

 The property is tranquil and peaceful, yet a few steps away is Sonoma Plaza – a pedestrian and biker paradise that combines history, wine, restaurants, shops and galleries in a setting that makes it the top attraction to visit in Sonoma Valley.
 This was the perfect setting to wind down after a day exploring the region’s wineries.